HTTPArchive/almanac.httparchive.org/src/content/en/2020/pwa.md

 ### Top Manifest display values

-Out of the five most common `display` values, `standalone` dominated the list with `86.73%` of desktop and `89.28%` of mobile pages display mode was `standalone` which isn't suprising at all as this mode provide the native app like feel and next in the list was `minimal-ui` with `6.30%` of desktop and `5.00%` of mobile opting for them as it is closers to `standalone` apart for the fact that some the minimal set of UI elements for controlling navigation.
+Out of the five most common `display` values, `standalone` dominated the list with `86.73%` of desktop and `89.28%` of mobile pages display mode was `standalone` which isn't suprising at all as this mode provide the native app like feel and next in the list was `minimal-ui` with `6.30%` of desktop and `5.00%` of mobile opting for them as it is closers to `standalone` apart for the fact thatbut some browser UI is retained.

 {{ figure_markup(
   image="pwa-most-used-display-values-for-service-worker-pages.png",